rochars/endianness/README.md

 Swap endianness in byte arrays.
 The input array is modified in-place.

-- Works in Node.js and in the browser
+- Works everywhere, server and browser
 - Works with any byte offset
+- Can swap only a part of the buffer

 ## Install
 ```